rccc/docker-apache-php-symfony/readme.md

 composer create-project systemsdk/docker-apache-php-symfony example-app
 ```

-2.Edit docker-compose-prod.yml and set necessary user/password for MySQL and RabbitMQ.
+2.Edit docker-compose-prod.yml and set necessary user/password for PostgreSql and RabbitMQ.

-Note: Delete var/mysql-data folder if it is exist.
+Note: Delete var/postgres-data folder if it is exist.

 3.Edit env.prod and set necessary user/password for MySQL and RabbitMQ.